Home explodes in Virginia after suspect fires flare gun, police say

 Neighbors were evacuated as a precaution and can return when first responders say they feel it’s safe to do so.

-Macaulay Porter, the press secretary for Gov. Glenn Youngkin, said in a post on X, formerly known as Twitter, that Youngkin is “closely monitoring the situation.”
+Macaulay Porter, the press secretary for Gov. Glenn Youngkin, said in a post on X that Youngkin is “closely monitoring the situation.”

-“While we continue to gather details, the secretary of public safety is ready to assist state and local enforcement,” Porter stated on X.
+“While we continue to gather details, the secretary of public safety is ready to assist state and local enforcement,” Porter stated.

+The Bureau of Alcohol, Tobacco, Firearms and Explosives said federal agents and federal fire investigators were at the scene and assisting in the investigation.

 The Associated Press contributed to this story.